timothydhoe/bread-buddy/README.md

 **Baker's Metric**

+## Ratios

+All ratios in the app are programmed as 1 for 100%.
+This makes it easier to do the math.

+## Terminology

+I will assume that not every programmer is a baker.
+So, here's a list that you can reference if some jargon ever leaves you baffled.
+I will do my utmost best to keep this list both updated and alphabetical.
+Yet, I won't make any promises that this is list will be up-to-date at all times.

+**Inoculation**
+: *Ripe Sourdough Carryover*

 ## Resources

 As an amateur baker, I like good resources on bread baking.
 So, I'll be listing all resources I'm using here.
 Most will be books, as I prefer that medium when baking bread and researching topics.